craftgear/civitai_prompt_scraper/README.md

 ## ⚠️Caveats

 - You need to wait for a few seconds to see a button.
-- It is slow as it downloads files one by one.
+- It might be slow as it downloads 5 files at a time.
 - A tab downloading in progress should remain open, or downloading fails.
 - It prioritizes downloading avif/webp.